grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/implement-rbac-in-app-plugins.md

         {"action": "grafana-appwithrbac-app.papers:read"}
       ]
     },
-    "grants": ["Viewer"] // Automatically grants this role to users with the 'Viewer' role.
+    "grants": ["Viewer"] // Automatically grants this role to users with the Viewer role.
   }
 ]
 ```